 La Dolce Vita a Firenze

-A remarkable tourist destination that retains a small town charm, Florence is a wonderful place to visit any time of the year.
+A remarkable European tourist destination that retains a small town charm, Florence is a wonderful place to visit any time of the year.
 Between Michelangelo's David, delicious panini sandwiches, breathtaking views, and some of the finest leather goods in Italy, "Firenze" packs a lot into a relatively small, pedestrian-friendly space.